howerj/httpc/readme.md

 You should not normally need to run this function.
 Negative is returned on error, as usual.

+The function "httpc\_end\_session";

+	int httpc_end_session(httpc_options_t *a);

+Is only needed when using the yield option and you want to end a HTTP operation prematurely, or when using the keep-alive options and you want to finally close the connection.
+It is safe to call this function multiple times, or if those options are not set.

 # BUILDING

 To build you will need a [C99][] compiler and [GNU Make][].
 There are minimal